Architecture Overview

 - Laravel returns JSON (no full HTML)

-- Vue swaps page component
+- Frontend swaps page component

 - URL updates, page renders instantly